pagkly/Zed/Investopedia3/Over-Limit Fee.md

 As of 2020, the first over-limit fee should be no more than $28, and the second fee should be no more than $38 if it occurs within six months of the first.2 That being said, since the passing of the CARD Act, over-limit fees have virtually disappeared.
 For example, American Express has not charged an over-limit fee since 2009.

 Though over-limit fees have virtually disappeared, there are other penalties that a consumer can incur by constantly exceeding their credit limit.
-These penalties can include increased interest rates, a reduction in the credit limit, earlier payments, higher [minimum payments](https://www.investopedia.com/terms/m/minimum-monthly-payment.asp), and even a cancellation of the card.
+These penalties can include increased interest rates, a reduction in the credit limit, earlier payments, higher [[minimum payments]](https://www.investopedia.com/terms/m/minimum-monthly-payment.asp), and even a cancellation of the card.